 The National Election Office Logo

-Diplomatic mission observers must be:
+Foreign representation observers must be:

-• notified to the National Election Committee,
+• notified to the National Election Commission,

 The notification must contain the following information:

-independent candidate
+Independent candidate

-national minority self -government
+National minority self -government

-the name of the marking organization (s)
+the name of the nominating organization(s)

 or